yanjia1777/tp/docs/UserGuide.md

 ---

-Notes about the following list of commands:
+:bulb: Notes about the following list of commands:

 - Items in square brackets are optional.

   e.g `n/NAME [d/DATE]` can be used as `n/burger d/2021-10-20` or as `n/burger`
 - Parameters with tags or optional modifiers can be in any order.

-  e.g. if the command specifies `n/NAME` `a/AMOUNT`, `a/AMOUNT` `n/NAME` is also acceptable.
+  e.g. if the command specifies `n/NAME` `a/AMOUNT`, the order `a/AMOUNT` `n/NAME` is also acceptable.
 - If a parameter is expected only once in the command but if you specify it multiple times, only the last occurrence of the parameter will be taken.